A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Abstract

 \section{Abstract}

-A salient disadvantage of orthogonal frequency division multiplexing (OFDM) systems is their high peak-to-mean envelope power ratio (PMEPR).
-The PMEPR problem can be solved by adopting codebooks consisting of complementary sequences with low PMEPR.
-In this approach, however, the system may suffer from low code rate if the number of complementary sequences is small.
-In this paper, we present a new construction of polyphase complementary sets (CSs) using generalized Boolean functions (GBFs), which generalizes Schmidt's $2007$ construction, Paterson's $2000$ construction and Golay complementary pairs (GCPs) given by Davis and Jedwab in $1999$.
-Compared with Schmidt's approach, our proposed CSs lead to lower PMEPR with higher code rate for sequences constructed from higher order ($\geq 3$) GBFs.
+A major drawback of orthogonal frequency division multiplexing (OFDM) systems is their high peak-to-mean envelope power ratio (PMEPR).
+The PMEPR problem can be solved by adopting large codebooks consisting of complementary sequences with low PMEPR.
+In this paper, we present a new construction of polyphase complementary sets (CSs) using generalized Boolean functions (GBFs), which generalizes Schmidt's construction in $2007$, Paterson's construction in $2000$ and Golay complementary pairs (GCPs) given by Davis and Jedwab in $1999$.
+Compared with Schmidt's approach, our proposed CSs lead to lower PMEPR with higher code-rate for sequences constructed from higher-order ($\geq 3$) GBFs.
 We obtain polyphase complementary sequences with maximum PMEPR of $2^{k+1}$ and $2^{k+2}-2M$ where $k,M$ are non-negative integers that can be easily derived from the GBF associated with the CS.